How Much Does The SAT Cost

 We know that the SAT is an important part of the college application process, but just how much does it cost to take the SAT?
 Are there hidden fees you should know about?
 How do you know if you qualify for a fee waiver?

-This post provides a breakdown of every potential cost associated with the 2022 SAT test, so you can worry less about fees and deadlines and focus on preparing for your test day!
+This post provides a breakdown of every potential cost associated with the SAT, so you can worry less about fees and deadlines and focus on preparing for your test day!

 SAT Cost Breakdown

 The overall cost to take the SAT depends on a number of factors, including how early you register, how quickly you want your scores sent to your colleges, and if you want a score report for your test.
 To avoid surprise fees, schedule your SAT early!